Need to Know:

 Who decides which songs are included?

-The playlist project is open to community submissions, and those submissions are vetted by volunteer Alaskan musicians and DJ’s.
-Those same volunteers get the playlists started.
+The playlist project is open to community submissions, and those submissions are vetted by MusicAlaska staff or by volunteer Alaskan musicians and DJ’s.
+Usually a song is included if it’s been submitted by somebody!

 Guidelines for the playlists come from an advisory board of trusted community music curators.
 The current advisory board can be found on our “About” page.
 You can read the playlist guidelines here.